aissaei/randomlyordered.github.io/aboutme.md

 ### Amir Issaei

 - From very early age I was interested to know "why".
 The itch of knowing "why" never subsided inside me.
 It only got worse as I grew up.
 "Why" took me to journeys I did not anticipate.
 Here I am to write about my "itch".
-As the name of the website suggests, I write about random topics.
-Topics will include politics, science,  Artificial Intelligence, income inequality, something that I learned recently and many more.
+I write about random topics.
+Topics may include politics, science, Artificial Intelligence, income inequality, and many more topics.
+My goal is to publish at least one blog post per month.
+If you like (or do not like) the posts, write to me why or why not.
+I can only change what I can measure.